 Open by nature

 At their core, podcasts have an open nature.
 Beginning with RSS feeds, once a podcast has been produced, it appears immediately on podcast applications when searched.
 Furthermore, transmitters, licensees, and access to studios are no longer necessary to produce a podcast, creating an environment where anyone can be a publisher or broadcaster.
 However, on the flip side, while anyone can publish content, audiences cannot publish responses in the way that they can on traditional social media.
-Furthermore, while some podcast platforms have easily accessible mechanisms to report harmful content, many processes are indirect and difficult to access.
+When it comes to reporting harmful content, some podcast platforms have easily accessible mechanisms to report harmful content but many processes are indirect and difficult to access.
 Unlike Twitter, where audiences can comment and flag content easily, podcasts’ nature removes the ability of listeners to fact check.

 The limits of technology